attardi/wikiextractor/README.md

 python3 WikiExtractor.py -o wiki/test --noLineAfterHeader --squeeze-blank wiki/wiki-20191101-pages-articles.xml

 After running the extractor there may be a need for cleaning the output.
 In linux you may use any of the following examples.
 Please copy all the files to a safe place first.
 ANY ERROR IN THE CODE WILL DESTROY YOUR TEXT.
-You can be sure your text will be destroyed many times before you find the right cleaning scripts. left trim on one file: sed -i 's/^[ ]*//g' YOURTEXT right trim on one file: sed -i 's/[ ]*$//g' YOURTEXT If you want to work many files at a time use (do NOT have any othe files in the folder or subfolders):
+You can be sure your text will be destroyed many times before you find the right cleaning scripts.<br>
+left trim on one file: sed -i 's/^[ ]*//g' YOURTEXT right trim on one file: sed -i 's/[ ]*$//g' YOURTEXT If you want to work many files at a time use (do NOT have any othe files in the folder or subfolders):